KarimAshraf1995/ElmalzmaWatermarkRemover/README.md

 * The script does not detect the edges of the paper.
 Please crop the images to include the paper only

-* The script will not work if the page is already copied, or the image is in grayscale or taken by a mobile phone in low light
+* The script may not work if the page is already copied, or the image is in grayscale or taken by a mobile phone in low light